OUR TEAM

 DIRECTOR OF SCHOOL OPERATIONS

-Bethany, a North Country native and Heartwood founder, is a mother and educator who has taught at the college level for the last 15 years.
-Beyond working in education, she has managed both an herb grower’s cooperative & medicinal herb farm office, led a small farm and community supported agriculture program, and has utilized her formal training to provide affordable web design to artists, farmers, and herbalists.
+Bethany, a North Country native and Heartwood founder, is a mother and educator who taught at the college level for 15 years before Heartwood opened.
+In addition to working in education, she has managed a medicinal herb farm office, led a small vegetable farm and community supported agriculture program, and has utilized her formal training to provide affordable web design to artists, farmers, and herbalists.
 She considers her most important work to be raising her children, who she also homeschooled for three years.
 Both parenting and teaching over the years have inspired her to do her best to contribute to the cultivation of vibrant and resilient communities, of which she believes education is at the root.
-When not working, she enjoys spending time with her family and being outside in nature.
+When not working, she enjoys taking photos, time in the garden, being with her family, and adventuring in nature.

 • Ann Ranger